judax/cordova-plugin-firephoneheadtracking/README.md

 cordova-plugin-firephoneheadtracking
 ====================================

 A Cordova plugin to handle Amazon's FirePhone Head Tracking using their exact same WebApp JavaScript API.
-You can use this plugin if you want to generate a standard Amazon Android App and still use the Head Tracking native API from JavaScript.
-As The API is the same as the one Amazon exposes in the WebApp environment, your App/Code will be compatible if for some reason you want to develop an Amazon WebApp in the future/too.
+You can use this plugin if you want to generate a standard Amazon Android App and still uses the Head Tracking native API from JavaScript.
+As The API is the same as the one Amazon exposes in their WebApp environment, your App/Code will be 100% compatible if you want to develop an Amazon WebApp too.

 ##How to use it